AutodeskGames/stingray-docs/source/interactive_help/sdk_help/extend_editor/services.md

 -	The *asset-service* offers functions for managing assets, including saving, moving, renaming, and handling dependencies.

--	The *engine-service* helps you interact directly with instances of the Stingray engine: both the one that the editor runs internally, and any other remotely connected engines.
+-	The *engine-service* helps you interact directly with instances of the engine: both the one that the editor runs internally, and any other remotely connected engines.
 For example, you can use the `sendToEditors()` function to send Lua scripts to be run in the engine's Lua environment, request resource compilation, or receive events.

 -	The *file-system-service* helps you interact with the local file system where your project is mounted.
 You can do things like list files, read and write SJSON data, and check that paths exist.

 -	The *host-service* interacts with the operating system to provide support for the clipboard, and standard windows for things like opening and saving files.

--	The *settings-service* reads and writes data in the user's Stingray settings.
-If you need to persist some information between sessions, such as user preferences, you can use this service to save and retrieve that data.
+-	The *settings-service* reads and writes data in a settings file specific to each user.
+The built-in editor plug-ins use this service to save things like user preferences and default settings.
+If you need to persist some information between sessions, such as user preferences that control the way your plug-in should operate, you can use this service to save and retrieve that data.

 There are dozens more.
 We're working on putting together a complete reference to all of the functions exposed by these services.
 In the meantime, the best way to find out what functions you can use in your plug-in is to browse the source code files.